 A selection of this artesania is also for sale in the center shop.
 The temporary exhibitions when we visited were fun and hands-on, in particular the Pinta Con Luz (Painting with Light) exhibit.
 Here, we created our own self-portraits using a camera set to a long exposure and a hula hoop ringed with little lights – cue some very crazy photos!
 Find out more: http://www.ccplm.cl/sitio/

 Families will love Artequin, a fantastic hands-on museum where kids can get up close and personal with dozens of replicas of famous paintings.
 The idea is to educate and inspire kids about art through interactive displays; children can replicate Munch’s Scream, get creative with giant building blocks or dress up as their favourite artist.
 When we visited my children were transformed into Andy Warhol and Frida Kahlo!

 The building itself is just as impressive and it is worth visiting for the architecture alone.
 The museum is housed within Paris Pavilion, which was built in France in 1889 to represent Chile in the Universal Exposition of Paris (the same expo that the Eiffel Tower was built for).
 Once the expo was over, the Pavilion was dismantled, shipped to Chile and reassembled.
 The museum is located in front of the Quinta Normal Park.
 Find out more: http://www.artequin.cl/

 Activity 4: Get Outside

-1 Great Place to Stay: Meridiano Sur Petit Hotel
+1 Great Place to Stay in Santiago with Kids: Meridiano Sur Petit Hotel